mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 If I were approaching this project again, here are the things I'd do differently, in descending order of importance.

+### Hire an individaul freelancer instead of an agency

+TODO

+I don't want to overgeneralize agencies based on this one experience, but I think

 ### Budget more time for management

 The fundamental mistake I made when hiring this agency was underestimating how much time I'd need to manage them.
 I certainly made other mistakes, but I think those would have been less likely had I kept a closer eye on the project to make sure that things were on track.